oracle-quickstart/oci-palo-alto-networks/README.md

 This project includes below solutions supported:

 - **Palo Alto Networks Active/Passive HA** : [ha-active-passive](ha-active-passive) this allows end user to deploy PAN solutions in hub and spoke architecture.
-- **Palo Alto Networks Network Load Balancer - Sandwich Topology** : [pan-oci-nlb-sandwich-topology](nlb-use-case) this allows end user to deploy PAN solutions in hub and spoke architecture.
+- **Palo Alto Networks with Network Load Balancer - Sandwich Topology** : [pan-oci-nlb-sandwich-topology](nlb-use-case) this allows end user to deploy PAN solutions in hub and spoke architecture.
+- **Palo Alto Networks with Dynamic Routing Gateway and Network Load Balancer - Sandwich Topology** : [pan-oci-drg-nlb-sandwich-topology](drg-nlb-use-case) this allows end user to deploy PAN solutions in hub and spoke architecture.
+It uses Dynamic Routing Gateway to communicate between VCNs and from/to VCNs.

 ## How to use these templates